Kingsford-Group/glitter/README.md

    2. conversion of text blocks to documentation comments, or `doc.go` files?
 2. Support for partial code references a la CWEB `<<A long block name is…>>` [May add too much uncertainty and room for errors.]
 3. Performance enhancements?
 For example, memoizing the substituted blocks (rather than re-expanding on every use)
-4. Indexing, primarily the ability to index terms appearing in code blocks.
+4. Automatic indexing, primarily the ability to index terms appearing in code blocks.
 Perhaps use `@` to label a word for indexing?
 Or figure out a way to use go ast to find terms.

-<<Code block name>>+≡     ▴page ▾page

 \label{glXXX:n}